thriveweb/great-start-elc/content/centres/mildura.md

   - buttonLinkTo: /
     buttonTitle: Read More
     content: >-
-      At Mildura Early Learning Centre, we offer an approved kindergarten program within our long day care program.
+      At Mildura Early Learning Centre, we offer a kindergarten program within our long day care program.
 Our kindergarten teachers are university qualified and provide a play-based emergent curriculum that supports your child in learning school readiness skills.
-    title: Approved Kindergarten Program
+    title: Kindergarten Program
   - buttonLinkTo: /
     buttonTitle: Read More
     content: >-